 The FDA has approved five potent drugs for managing ADHD symptoms, and these are:

 This is an effective and highly popular drug used to treat ADHD.
-Methylphenidate is a stimulant, and thus increases the activity of specific parts of the brains, more so those that regulate behavior and attention.
+Methylphenidate is a stimulant, and thus increases the activity of specific parts of the brain, more so those that regulate behavior and attention.
 The drug can be used by ADHD patients who are above five years.

 This drug’s standard prescription is a small dose of immediate-release pills, which should be taken two or three times a day, or moderate-release tablets that should be taken in the morning.
 The common side effects of Methylphenidate include: